datahubtrader-team/DHT_OutboundCommunications/README.md

 make run-all
 ```

-## Run the outboundcommunication API
+## Run the Outboundcommunication API
 **You can browse the API at:** <http://localhost:5000>

 Here are the following API endpoints: